RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

-- Proficient in Microsoft Word, Office, PowerPoint and Excel
+- Proficient in Microsoft Word, PowerPoint, and Excel

 - Bilingual: Fluent in English and Spanish

-- Include interests that are relevant to the internship.
-If you are applying for a job in sports marketing, describe your summers working at the baseball stadium.
+- Include experience that’s relevant to the internship.
+If you are applying for a job in sports marketing, for example, describe your summers working at the baseball stadium.

 - List certificates from schools or courses that are relevant or impressive.

 - Describe situations in which you were a leader or an innovator.

 - Directed setup of political candidate’s County Fair booth